Research Identity for Academics: How to Clarify Your Scholarly Voice and Research Trajectory

 What is my contribution?

-This is a common turning point for scholars revising dissertations, and we explore this process more deeply in our Guidance for Scholars.
+This is a common turning point for scholars revising dissertations, and we explore this process more deeply in our dissertation-to-book coaching approach.

 Understanding your research identity can help you answer these questions because it helps you